Infixo/WWR-UITweaks/README.md

 - Explorer Lines.
 Calculating passengers for hundreds of lines may take a bit :(.

 ### Changelog
+- v0.6.0 (2025-10-20)
+  - RClick opens routes, w/ Shift opens a Hub.
+  - Info about number of routes in a city available on the map.
+  - Button to close all floating windows at once.
 - v0.5.1 (2025-10-19)
   - Fixed hub manager crashing when there is no brands selected.
 - v0.5.0 (2025-10-18)